himselfv/anidbtool/Release/readme.txt

 Version Info
 ===================
+28.12.2011 - Added /source, /storage, /other, /watchdate settings.
+Fields which weren't changed are now kept as they are on server.
+File Cache format changed, please purge the cache.
+05.09.2011 - Optimized hasher for multithreading.
 25.10.2009 - Added file cache, hash cache.
 Improved network stability.
 24.10.2009 - Added AutoEditExisting.
 27.12.2008 - Fixed another stupid error with int32 used for file size calculations.
 Now files of more than 2.xx GB in size should at last be hashed correctly.